SwissDataScienceCenter/renku/helm-chart/utils/postgres_migrations/version_upgrades/README.md

 - Add or modify the `postgresql.persistence.existingClaim` entry in your values file (provide the name of the new PVC, so probably `data-renku-postgresql-v<postgresql-major-version>`).
 - Bump the postresql version `postgresql.image.tag` in your values file to the target version and redeploy Renku through helm.
+Run `helm upgrade` to apply the above value changes.
 ## Cleanup

 - Delete the temporary volume which held the dump: `kubectl delete -n <your-namespace> data-renku-postgresql-tmp`.
 If the chosen storage class does not have the `Reclaim Policy` set to `Delete`, you want to also delete the PV.